 - A fair degree of surety about the employee’s loyalty, as to be granted residence a holder of a Talent (Accredited Employer) visa must keep a suitable employment for at least 24 months (although in some circumstances nothing will prevent an employee from changing the employer, even to a non-accredited one, and still keeping their work to residence visa).

-Is there a downside if I apply?
+Is there a downside if I apply for employer accreditation?

 - The cost may be another consideration, as well as the fact that if the application is declined, the application fee will not be refunded.